Rate My Teams: FPL and Fantrax EPL GW-6

 Transfer Activities

 I finally have an opportunity to replace James, who has a history of injuries and is currently sidelined.
 Given my rule of making a single transfer in each game week, I’ve decided to bring in Udogie, despite the fact that he’s facing Arsenal.
 I see him as a valuable long-term addition.
 I’ve also made a slight adjustment to my formation, shifting from a 3-4-3 to a 3-5-2 setup.
-Solly March has been included in the starting lineup, while Awoniyi will be on the bench for this game week since he faces Manchester City.
+Solly March has been included in the starting lineup, while Awoniyi will be on the bench this week facing Man City.

 What do you think about my teams in Fantrax and FPL?
 Do you agree with my changes?
 Please log in and leave your comments below.
 Additionally, feel welcome to showcase your own squad and ask for a “Rate My Team” evaluation!